Why It Exists

 - Full ACID compliance with MVCC

-- Extremely extensible (custom types, functions, extensions)
+- Wildly extensible (custom types, functions, extensions)

-- Excellent SQL standard compliance
+- Best-in-class SQL standard compliance

-- Rich indexing (B-tree, GIN, GiST, BRIN)
+- Rich indexing: B-tree, GIN, GiST, BRIN

 - Strong community and ecosystem